 For those in career paths that require mechanical knowledge, the Bennett Mechanical Comprehension Test, or BMCT, is often required.
 This aptitude test is used by employers and schools to determine if an applicant has a basic understanding of mechanics and how to solve mechanical problems.
 Because the ability to solve mechanical problems is needed in many career paths, a high score on the Bennett Mechanical Comprehension Test shows an aptitude for the types of skills needed in a chosen vocation.
 Here is a closer look at what is on this test and what Bennett Mechanical Test prep would be the most helpful.
 This test has been used for over 50 years and is considered a reliable and valid way to determine an individual’s aptitude in mechanical and technical work.

 What is on the Bennett Mechanical Comprehension Test?

 The Bennett Mechanical Test includes a total of 68 questions.
 Test takers will take either Form S or Form T, and both of these include 68 questions covering 18 different categories.
 These test questions present frequently encountered mechanisms and situations, and require a basic working knowledge of mechanical operations and physical laws.
-In general, the test is not an academically intense test, but rather a basic overview of a person’s understanding of physical laws and the individual’s spacial perception and tool knowledge.
+In general, the test is not an academically intense test, but rather a basic overview of a person’s understanding of physical laws and the individual’s spatial perception and tool knowledge.

 Whether an individual takes Form S or Form T does not change the content of the Bennett Mechanical Test.
 The test has 136 items split into 18 categories of mechanical principles, and each form gives the test taker half of these questions.
 The division is as follows: